Naotica2/server-checker/README.md

 Feel free to edit it or add anything to make it better—just make sure you know what you're doing with the code.

 Oh, and don’t forget to join my server too!
-The IP’s on the website: https://jmk48smp.my.id
+The IP on the website: https://jmk48smp.my.id

 Enjoy!